Stefmeff/ASC-ODE-team-10/_sources/odes/Applications.md

 ## 3.2 Electronic Circuit

 As a second example we look at a simple RC circuit.
-By Kirchhoff's voltage law, the voltage $U(t)$ across the capacitor satisfies:
+By Kirchhoff's law, the voltage $U_C(t)$ across the capacitor satisfies:

 $$RC\frac{dU_C}{dt} + U_C(t) = U_0(t)$$